Assassin61/EquiDex/README.md

 ## The Problem

 Companies use AI to filter job applications, approve loans, and make medical decisions.
-These systems often discriminate silently — rejecting Mohammed Hassan and accepting James Smith with identical qualifications, purely based on name or ethnicity.
+These systems often discriminate silently — with identical qualifications, purely based on name or ethnicity.
 Nobody notices because it happens automatically, at scale, with no paper trail.

 **EquiDex makes the invisible visible.**